polyverse-appsec/sara/README.md

 ### Trunk Based Development

 We used trunk based development where we all work out of `main` on a daily and don't use any feature branching strategy.
 This strategy is supported by and reinforces good Continuous Integration practices.
 [Click here](https://trunkbaseddevelopment.com/) to learn more about trunk based development.

+### Feature-Flag Development

+We use feature flags to enable and disable customer-facing features (and avoid forking the code or creating feature branches).
+Feature flags are generally available by creating a name for the feature, and setting it in the environment variables at NEXT_PUBLIC_PREVIEW_FEATURES in the Vercel dashboard per deployment.

+Then use the isPreviewFeatureEnabled function to determine if the feature is enabled or disabled in the UI.

 ### Debugging The Frontend